 2.5 RF protection ratio values

-The protection ratio values for analogue and digital emissions for co-channel and adjacent channel conditions shall be in accordance with Resolution 543 (WRC-03) as provisional RF protection ratio values subject to revision or confirmation by a future competent conference.
+The protection ratio values for analogue and digital emissions for co-channel and adjacent channel conditions shall be in accordance with Resolution 543 (Rev.WRC-19) as provisional RF protection ratio values subject to revision or confirmation by a future competent conference.
+(WRC-19)

 Reasons: Resolution 543 is to be revised by WRC-19.